 While we can understand the desire to put off what may seem like an unnecessary repair, experts agree hail damage is a necessary and critical repair.

-Consider how significant damage can occur and the amount of time you have in order to make an insurance claim.
+Consider significant damage and the amount of time you have to make an insurance claim.

 The points below detail how hail damage can progress.